-Third, by decoupling the logic from the delivery mechanism, the use cases can be re-used from any delivery mechanism and any framework, such as a console or desktop application.
+Third, by decoupling the logic from the delivery mechanism, the use cases can be re-used with any delivery mechanism and any framework, such as a console or desktop application.
 That is, the application can potentially be driven by any client.
 This is also one of the main goals of Hexagon Architecture.

 The application layer in The Clean Architecture is the same layer in which the ports are defined in Hexagonal Architecture.
 That is, the inside of the hexagon.

-On the other hand, The Clean Architecture goes slightly further in suggesting that the inner hexagon should be made up of 2 layers — the application layer, and the domain layer.
+On the other hand, The Clean Architecture goes slightly further in suggesting that the inner hexagon should be made up of 2 layers: the application layer, and the domain layer.
 The application layer defines the ports for communication with infrastructure, and actually implements the use cases by deferring to the domain layer, which is designed with DDD in mind.

-Application Business Rules vs Enterprise Business Rules
+Application Business Rules vs. Enterprise Business Rules